From Retirement to Pensions and Old Age Security

 There are varying sources of income you may receive in your retirement years.
-Understanding these sources and how amounts are calculated will help you plan for the related taxes due on receipt of this income.
-One significant consideration is the splitting of pension related income between senior spouses to utilize each individual’s lowest tax bracket.
+Understanding these sources and how amounts are calculated will help you plan for the related taxes due on this income

 Other Pensions and Superannuation are pensions from Canadian or foreign sources.
 These pensions can be split with your spouse or common law partner to achieve tax minimization through income splitting.

-The Canada Pension Plan provides you with a partial replacement of earnings when you retie.
-The maximum benefit at age 65 for 2017 is $13,370 ($13,110 for 2016) and paid monthly, however the average amount of CPP payouts are closer to $7,780.
+The Canada Pension Plan provides you with a partial replacement of earnings when you retire.
+The maximum benefit at age 65 for 2021 is $1,203.75 monthly, however the average amount of CPP payouts was closer to $689 in 2020.
 The actual amount received from CPP is based on the amount of CPP contributions made in your working years and the number of years’ contributions are made during your eligibility.
 The amount receive are considered taxable income.

 The first consideration for the maximum CPP benefit is contributing for the maximum number of years during eligibility.
 You are eligible to contribute to CPP from ages 18 through 65.
 Of those 47 years, 83% is used as the base for maximum contributions – resulting in 39 years of contributions made.

 The second consideration to receive the maximum CPP benefit is contributing the maximum amount of contributions to CPP.
 Each year CPP provides the yearly maximum pensionable earnings.
-For 2017, this is based on income of $55,300 ($54,900 for 2016).
+For 2022, this is based on income of $64,900 (2021 $61,600).
 You would have to make more than the yearly maximum pensionable earnings to make the maximum contribution.

 If you have 39 contributions of the yearly maximum pensionable earnings amounts – you should receive the maximum benefit.
 As can be seen – this is not easy to achieve.
 To determine the amount of CPP you qualify for, call Service Canada at 1-800-277-9914 and ask for your CPP Statement of Contributions.

 Old Age Security is an insurance program that guarantees a minimum pension income to individuals over the age of 65.
-The social payout is available to anyone over the age of 65 making less than $74,788 in 2017 ($73,756 for 2016) on the calculation of their net income before adjustment.
-For those making more than that amount, 15% of the excess amount will have to be paid back and your OAS benefit is completely eliminated when your income reaches about $119,400.
+The social payout is available to anyone over the age of 65 making less than $79,845 in 2021 on the calculation of their net income before adjustment.
+For those making more than that amount, 15% of the excess amount will have to be paid back and your OAS benefit is completely eliminated when your income reaches about $129,757 in 2021.

 To preserve your OAS eligibility, income sources should be considered.
 For instance, dividend income may be grossed up by 138% for the purposes of calculating taxable income.
 This gross up may result in an OAS claw back.
 Capital gains before application to any capital losses may also affect OAS eligibility, although capital dividends do not affect your OAS.